puppetlabs/puppet-docs/source/pe/3.7/puppet_modules_manifests.markdown

     }
 {% endhighlight %}

 Classes are named blocks of Puppet code that can be assigned to nodes.
-They should be stored in modules so that the puppet master can locate them by name.
+They should be stored in modules so that the Puppet master can locate them by name.

 **Defined resources** (i.e., defined resource types) extend the capability of classes and are stored in the module structure.
 They cannot be assigned directly to nodes but can enable you to build much more sophisticated classes.